-As we widen the scope of education with distance learning, it’s never been more obvious how necessary print is for schools.
+As we widen the scope of education with distance learning, it’s never been more obvious why schools need print.
 From teacher and staff supplies to classroom essentials and decorations full of school spirit, print marketing can provide it all.

 Using tangible, hands-on materials is still the best method to boost engagement and build awareness about your school.
 Learning Beautiful’s Kim Smith says the strategy is simple: “We respond so powerfully to things we can touch and hold in our hands.
 Paper communicates directly in ways that a screen fails to do.”

 As educators, you simply can’t do your job without the right tools.
 Smartpress’ online printing lets you design and print your own school supplies, whether you’re planning your whole year with Desk or Saddle Stitch Calendars that begin in July, compiling informational packets for prospective students and families with Pocket Folders or creating an entire overview of your school with Brochures.